 Well you can use Google Universal Analytics to do the same thing for spreadsheets (and other things) as you can do for websites.
 It was this post by Dan Harrington that got me thinking about how that could be done.
 In this article I'll show you how I've instrumented some functions to collect usage data, and how you could do the same.

-Here's a blog post talking about the first week's instrumentation results.
+Here's a blog post talking about the first week's instrumentation results, and another a few months later showing how much tracked module usage has grown.

 Google provide an html interface into Universal Analytics that can be used to inject whatever data you like.
 This means that with a very simple http post, you can store data about the usage profile of anything that knows how to POST and use all the Analytics tools to report on it.